Scholarship for teaching English learners and dual language students

 • Receive a passing score on the Official ACTFL Oral Proficiency Assessment for Dual Language Specialization.
 TSPC has set the passing score at Advanced-Mid or higher in the language the applicant is seeking to add to the license.

-• Have access to a Dual Language classroom
+• Teach in a Dual Language classroom

 Steps to apply:

-Licensed educators - Before you apply, make sure you meet the following requirements.
+All Other Educators: Licensed educators - Before you apply, make sure you meet the following requirements.
 To be eligible for the ESOL scholarship, in-service teachers must:

 • Hold a valid teaching license (Preliminary, Professional Legacy or Teacher Leader licenses).

-• Have access to a classroom with ELs.
+• Teach in a classroom with ELs.

 Steps to apply: